trrapp12/mobile-list-app/README.md

 *The mission of checkOUT is to inspire you to checkoff your bucket list before you checkout of life.
 It does it by:*

-*- providing a progressive web app with CRD (create, read, delete) functionality that fits in the palm of your hand*
+* *providing a progressive web app with CRD (create, read, delete) functionality that fits in the palm of your hand*

-*- adds distinctive rewards when you complete your tasks*8
+* *adds distinctive rewards when you complete your tasks*8

-*- provides it in a well designed, mobile-first, responsive layout*
+* *provides it in a well designed, mobile-first, responsive layout*

 ---